Cecilia Martinez

-Cecilia Martinez is the senior director for environmental justice at the Council on Environmental Quality and co-founder and executive director of the Center for Earth, Energy, and Democracy.
+Cecilia Martinez is an American environmental activist and the senior director for environmental justice at the Council on Environmental Quality and co-founder and executive director of the Center for Earth, Energy, and Democracy.
 In 2020, she was named one of Time magazine's 100 Most Influential People, nominated by New Jersey Senator Cory Booker for her work in environmental justice and climate policy.
 On September 5, 2020, she was announced as a member of the Advisory Board of United States President-elect Joe Biden.

 Education and early career

 Martinez was raised in Taos, New Mexico.
 She credits her upbringing in the mountains as her motivation for protecting and caring for the environment.
 Martinez attended Stanford University where she received her Bachelor of Arts degree in political science in 1979.
 She then attended New Mexico State University, where she received her Master of Public Administration degree in 1982.
 She then continued on to the University of Delaware to pursue a doctoral degree in urban affairs and public policy, which she received in 1990.

 Martinez's early research centered on nuclear energy and the effects of radiation poisoning on populations and environments.
 While in academia, she began working more with communities of color in environmental justice policy work.
 Eventually, she left academia to focus more on environmental justice organizing.